Moshiii/ai-chatbot/python-agent/README.md

 2. **Select "Python Agent (A2A)" model in chatbot**

 3. **Test with messages like:**
-   - "Create a canvas for building a web application"
+   - "Create a task for building a web application"
    - "Help me plan a web scraping project"
    - "I need to build an API"
+   - "Execute the jobs for task-abc123"

 ## Message Format